JPWetstein/fontaine/README.md

 in ruby, it'll still return "blue".

 Basically, this is because websocket is impatient.
-It doesn\'t have a protocol for waiting for the javascript to return information before executing the next line of code.
+It doesn't have a protocol for waiting for the javascript to return information before executing the next line of code.
 So, I faked it and track everything on the fontaine canvas object.

-If you stick to just using the fontaine canvas methods, this mostly doesn\'t have an impact, **except** that the get_image_data method isn\'t implemented, and doesn\'t work right now.
-Don\'t even try.
+If you stick to just using the fontaine canvas methods, this mostly doesn't have an impact, **except** that the get_image_data method isn't implemented, and doesn't work right now.
+Don't even try.

 ## Contributing